solana-foundation/developer-content/content/courses/connecting-to-offchain-data/oracles.md

 ### Switchboard Oracles

-Switchboard oracles store data on Solana using data feeds, also called aggregators.
+Switchboard oracles store data on Solana using data feeds, also called **aggregators**.
 These data feeds consist of multiple jobs that are aggregated to produce a single result.
 Aggregators are represented onchain as regular Solana accounts managed by the Switchboard program, with updates written directly to these accounts.
-Let's review some key terms to understand how Switchboard
+Let's review some key terms to understand how Switchboard operates:
-operates:

 - **[Aggregator (Data Feed)](https://github.com/switchboard-xyz/solana-sdk/blob/main/rust/switchboard-solana/src/oracle_program/accounts/aggregator.rs)** -
   Contains the data feed configuration, including how updates are requested,